 Hotel Miramar.
 All the suites and most of the Premium rooms of this hotel feature a spacious terrace overlooking the city and the Mediterranean sea, and most of the Deluxe rooms have one with views over the surrounding gardens.
 We love their gorgeous stand-up designer bathtubs, that are ideal for a perfect romantic getaway.
 Because it’s actually a great choice for a romantic trip: located in the Hill of Montjuic, it’s away from the hustle and bustle of the city and it’ll be tempting to just stay at the hotel enjoying time with your sweet heart rather than sightseeing under the hot summer sun.
 It just might not be a great choice if your plans are doing lots of sightseeing in the city, as you’ll end up tired of taking taxis to get back to the hotel.

-But wait!
-Would you like to know what is the hotel with private terrace with the best views in the whole city?
-Share this post using the buttons below to discover it:
+AND BONUS!
+This is the hotel with private terrace with the best views in the whole city:

 Gran Hotel La Florida.If the city views of the Miramar hotel were good, nothing beats the ones you get from Gran Hotel La Florida, located at the top of the Tibidabo Mountain.
 All the rooms have either large French windows or balconies over the city, and the Terrace Room and most suites (except the Presidential and the Duplex 602/604 have private terraces with hammocks.
 We love the Japanese suite with its Zen garden, Cocomat suite with the most comfortable and natural beds you’d dream of: Cocomat is an organic mattress company and their beds range €6000!
 Both suites and the one designed by Federico Crocella include a private outdoor jacuzzi in the terrace.
 NOTE: Same as the Miramar, long taxi rides are needed to get into town.